Should I refinance or just pay down the principal?

 Today's mortgage rates are still so low that refinancing might make sense for you now, even if it did not a year ago.
 For one thing, your plans may have changed, and you might be able to consider a 5/1 ARM or 15-year fixed with lower a interest rate.

-Check with several competing lender to make sure that you're getting the best deal.Click to see your low-downpayment loan eligibility (Oct 23rd, 2017)
+Check with several competing lender to make sure that you're getting the best deal.Verify your refinance eligibility (Dec 11th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.